 Sustaining Your MWEEMWEEs take effort to establish, so it is important to both celebrate your success and create a plan to ensure it continues into the future.

-Building broad awareness about a MWEE may strengthen community support and, ultimately, the long-term success of a MWEE.
-This can be beneficial at the school, district, and broader community levels as well.
-Actively engaging students in this process can be an interesting extension to the Synthesis and Conclusions element of a MWEE, and depending on the nature of the outreach may even be appropriate as an Action Project.
+Building broad awareness about a MWEE may strengthen support and, ultimately, the long-term success of a MWEE.
+Actively engaging students in this celebration and awareness campaign can be an interesting extension to the Synthesis and Conclusions element of a MWEE, and depending on the nature of the outreach may even be appropriate as an Environmental Action Project.

 “My greatest success was student engagement.
 Students who have not been particularly interested in science this year were drawn in by the real-world application of this project.”

 - Scott Hartmen, Hamilton Elementary/Middle School, Baltimore, Maryland

 At the school building level, it is important to celebrate success to garner additional resources and excitement for the project, and to build toward or reinforce a school culture that embraces environmental education.
 Principals, other teachers, Parent Teacher Associations (PTA), building services staff, parents, and other students are all important partners.
 Getting them involved in and excited about the project can go a long way toward ensuring that a MWEE has the support to continue into the future and potentially expand to other grades and involve other disciplines.
 It is also important to recognize community partners who lend their support.
 Schools often have a variety of built-in mechanisms for helping with this—from the school or PTA newsletter, website, or social media accounts to the morning announcements, bulletin boards, or events.